hcitang/hci-reading-group/index.md

 * Postponed - Terrance - Saelyne Yang, Changyoon Lee, Hijung Valentina Shin, and Juho Kim.
 2020.
 Snapstream: Snapshot-based Interaction in Live Streaming for Visual Art.
 In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI ’20).
 Association for Computing Machinery, New York, NY, USA, 1–12.
 DOI:https://doi.org/10.1145/3313831.3376390

 ## Previous Papers

+* June 17 - Blaine - Michael Correll, Enrico Bertini, and Steven Franconeri.
+2020.
+Truncating the Y-Axis: Threat or Menace?
+In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI ’20).
+Association for Computing Machinery, New York, NY, USA, 1–12.
+DOI:https://doi.org/10.1145/3313831.3376222

 * June 10 - Audrey - Jan Gugenheimer, Evgeny Stemasov, Julian Frommel, and Enrico Rukzio.
 2017.
 ShareVR: Enabling Co-Located Experiences for Virtual Reality between HMD and Non-HMD Users.
 In Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems (CHI ’17).
 Association for Computing Machinery, New York, NY, USA, 4021–4033.
 DOI:https://doi.org/10.1145/3025453.3025683 (demo: https://youtu.be/cQxArK3Bu9M)